 The fact that a person was personally offended by a statement or incident does not alone constitute a violation.
-Instead, the determination is based on a "reasonable person" standard and takes into account the totality of the circumstances.
-The university considers the context of a communication or incident and the relationship of the individuals involved in the communication or incident.
+Instead, the determination is based on a "reasonable person" standard and considers the totality of the circumstances.
+The University considers the context of a communication or incident and the relationship of the individuals involved in the communication or incident.

 - 2. Sexual assault.
-"Sexual assault" is a sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent but that does not constitute sexual assault as a Title IX Category Violation as defined above because of the context in which it occurs (for example because the complainant was not in the United States at the time of the alleged conduct, because the complainant was not participating in or seeking to participate in the university's education program or activity at the time of the complaint, or because the conduct did not occur in the context of the university's education program or activity.
+"Sexual assault" is a sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent but that does not constitute sexual assault as a Title IX Category Violation as defined above because of the context in which it occurs (for example because the Complainant was not in the United States at the time of the alleged conduct, because the Complainant was not participating in or seeking to participate in the University's education program or activity at the time of the complaint, or because the conduct did not occur in the context of the University's education program or activity).
 Sexual assault consists of the following specific acts: Sexual assault consists of the following specific acts: - a.
-Non-consensual sexual intercourse.
+Non-consensual sexual intercourse (rape).
 The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes conduct committed against both males and females. - b.
-Non-consensual sexual contact.
-The touching of the private body parts4 of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
-This also may include forcing or causing another to touch one's own private body part(s) without consent. - c.
-Incest.
-Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d.
-Statutory Rape.
-Non-forcible sexual intercourse with a person who is under the statutory age of consent.
-The statutory age of consent in New York is 17.
+This offense includes conduct committed against both males and females.